 The Art Of Titling

 All SEO content should ideally be prefaced by a relevant and well-written title.
 You can use targeted keywords in your titles to ensure that they do stay relevant, but be sure to keep these keywords within the first 50 or so characters of that title.
 A good title generally shouldn’t be over 60 characters anyway.
+Speaking of keywords, you should also be aware to avoid keyword stuffing if you want your SEO strategy to be straightforward.

 If your strategy involves targeting long-tail keywords, otherwise known as common phrases or questions that people type into search engines, you’ll want to ensure that your titles are reflective of instructional or informational content, acting as an answer to these specific questions or informational search queries.
 For example, if your SEO tools are reflecting that the phrase ‘how to start a fire without matches’ has a higher search volume, then writing a piece of content that directly addresses this question in its title may be more likely to rank than a piece which casually mentions the answer to this question in its body text.